xwxb/my-weekly-stars-langcat/README.md

 *   [labring/laf](https://github.com/labring/laf) - Laf is a vibrant cloud development platform that provides essential tools like cloud functions, databases, and storage solutions.
 It enables developers to quickly unleash their creativity and bring innovative ideas to life with ease.

 *   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
+Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

 *   [pixijs/pixijs](https://github.com/pixijs/pixijs) - The HTML5 Creation Engine: Create beautiful digital content with the fastest, most flexible 2D WebGL renderer.